-Trap Pond State Park Loop is a 5.1 mile lightly trafficked loop trail located near Laurel, DE that features a lake and is good for all skill levels.
+Trap Pond State Park Loop is a 5.1 mile lightly trafficked loop trail located near Laurel, Delaware that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, horses, and canoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 this trail is all the shot. we play football Fribee here also the time. we beat da fat boys all up

 Beautiful trail around the pond.
 Gorgeous autumn colors.
 Easy to walk.
 Nice for camping, kayak, picnic or just enjoy reading a book.
 We will come back.